renemonroy/event-emitter/README.md

 # event-emitter
 Library that emits custom events.
-Ideally a class should inherits it instead of using it directly.
+Ideally a class should inherits it Api `[ on, off, emit ]` instead of using it directly.